Processing. Please Wait.

 FAQs

 No, you don’t need to file your corporate bylaws with the New Jersey Division of Revenue.
-Bylaws are compiled in an internal document that you should keep with your other important records, such as meetings minutes and resolutions.
+Bylaws are an internal document that you should keep with your corporation’s other important records, like meeting minutes and resolutions

-No, bylaws don’t need to be signed to be legally valid.
-However, having your officers and directors sign your bylaws demonstrates that everyone in your corporation is in agreement and just looks good.
+No, bylaws don’t need to be signed to be legally valid, but your officers and directors signing your bylaws is standard practice and shows that your entire corporation is in agreement.

 A corporation decides its own rules for amending bylaws in their certificate of incorporation and bylaws.
-For example, in New Jersey both directors and shareholders have the power to amend bylaws, unless the certificate of incorporation states that only shareholders may amend them—see NJ Rev Stat § 14A:2-9 (2019).
-Bylaws can also redefine the quorum (the minimum number of people who must be present in order for a vote to take place).
+For example, in New Jersey both directors and shareholders have the power to amend bylaws, unless the certificate of incorporation states that only shareholders may amend them.